B2B Marketing to Niche Industries

 On the one hand, you can adapt the way you sell to match how customers like to buy.

-But doing that involves anticipating how they’ll want to buy before they’re actually buying that way because it takes time to get systems in place that can deliver on their ease-of-use expectations.
+But doing that involves anticipating how they’ll want to buy before they’re actually buying that way because it takes time to get systems in place that can deliver on their expectations.

 So it’s tough.